its-AbhaySahani/long_drive/README.md

 - **Browse Rental Cars:** Users can explore a variety of cars available for short-term rental.
 - **Filter and Search:** Filter rental cars based on make, model, availability, and other parameters.
 - **Car Details:** View detailed information about each rental car, including images, specifications, and pricing.
-- **Rent a Car:** Users can select a rental period, provide payment details, and confirm their car rental.
+- **Rent a Car/Bike:** Users can select a rental period, provide payment details, and confirm their car rental.
 - **Rental History:** Users can view their past and current car rental history.

-### Buying and Selling Cars (Existing Features)

-- **Browse and Buy Cars:** Users can browse and purchase new cars from dealers.
-- **Sell Cars:** Sellers can list their old cars for sale with details such as make, model, year, images, and pricing.
+### Renting User's Car Feature ( Earn Money):
+- **Add Car:** User can add their vehicle on rent ing platform by providing necessary details like VIN number, Make, Model etc.